Kamui Gaiden

-Kamui Gaiden (カムイ外伝) is a 2009 Japanese film directed by Yōichi Sai, based on Sanpei Shirato's manga series of the same title.
+Kamui Gaiden (カムイ外伝) is a 2009 Japanese action drama film directed by Yōichi Sai, based on Sanpei Shirato's manga series of the same title.
 The film is written by Sai and Kankurō Kudō, starring Kenichi Matsuyama in the title role.
 It premiered at Toronto International Film Festival on September 16, 2009, to mixed reviews.
-The English version was released as Kamui and the film was retitled Kamui: The Lone Ninja on the home video.
+The English version was released as Kamui and the film was retitled Kamui: The Lone Ninja on home video.

 Plot

 The young Kamui is a runaway ninja who has abandoned his clan, now constantly pursued by assassins.
 His travels bring him to a seashore village where he meets Hanbei, a fisherman who shares the former ninja's sense of honor.
 Though Hanbei's wife is wary of the stranger, the fisherman and Kamui become good friends.
 Life at the seaside seems idyllic but Kamui does not get to enjoy the peace for very long when his past life is catching up on him, and everything and everyone is not as it seems.
 Now he must draw upon his shadowy arts if he hopes to escape with his life.